angular/components/src/google-maps/README.md

 ## Loading the API

 - First follow [these steps](https://developers.google.com/maps/gmp-get-started) to get an API key that can be used to load Google Maps.
-- Make sure that the API is loaded before bootstrapping the GoogleMap component.
+- Make sure that the API is loaded before bootstrapping the `GoogleMap` component.
 See the [example](#example) below.

 ## GoogleMap

-The GoogleMap component wraps the [google.maps.Map class](https://developers.google.com/maps/documentation/javascript/reference/map) from the Google Maps JavaScript API.
+The `GoogleMap` component wraps the [`google.maps.Map` class](https://developers.google.com/maps/documentation/javascript/reference/map) from the Google Maps JavaScript API.
 Settings for the map are set using inputs.
-The `options` input accepts a [google.maps.MapOptions object](https://developers.google.com/maps/documentation/javascript/reference/map#MapOptions), and there are convenience inputs for just setting the `center` and `zoom` of the map if you don't want to create an entire google.maps.MapOptions object.
+The `options` input accepts a [`google.maps.MapOptions` object](https://developers.google.com/maps/documentation/javascript/reference/map#MapOptions), and there are convenience inputs for just setting the `center` and `zoom` of the map if you don't want to create an entire `google.maps.MapOptions` object.
 There are also `height` and `width` inputs that accept a string to set the size of the Google map.
-[Events](https://developers.google.com/maps/documentation/javascript/reference/map#Map.bounds_changed) are set using the outputs of the GoogleMap component, although events that return a MouseEvent have been given a "map" prefix so as to not interfere with Angular's native mouse event handling behavior.
-Other methods and properties set on a google.maps.Map object are available by providing an instance of the GoogleMap component using the [ViewChild decorator](https://angular.io/api/core/ViewChild).
+[Events](https://developers.google.com/maps/documentation/javascript/reference/map#Map.bounds_changed) are set using the outputs of the `GoogleMap` component, although events that return a `MouseEvent` have been given a "map" prefix so as to not interfere with Angular's native mouse event handling behavior.
+Other methods and properties set on a `google.maps.Map` object are available by providing an instance of the GoogleMap component using the [`ViewChild` decorator](https://angular.io/api/core/ViewChild).

 See the [example](#example) below or the [source](./google-map/google-map.ts) to read the API.

 ## MapMarker

-The MapMarker component wraps the [google.maps.Marker class](https://developers.google.com/maps/documentation/javascript/reference/marker#Marker) from the Google Maps JavaScript API.
-The MapMarker component will display a marker on the map when it is a child of a GoogleMap component.
-Like the GoogleMap component, there is an `options` input as well as convenience inputs for `position`, `title`, `label`, and `clickable`, and supports all google.maps.Marker events as outputs.
+The `MapMarker` component wraps the [`google.maps.Marker` class](https://developers.google.com/maps/documentation/javascript/reference/marker#Marker) from the Google Maps JavaScript API.
+The `MapMarker` component will display a marker on the map when it is a child of a `GoogleMap` component.
+Like the `GoogleMap` component, there is an `options` input as well as convenience inputs for `position`, `title`, `label`, and `clickable`, and supports all `google.maps.Marker` events as outputs.

 See the [example](#example) below or the [source](./map-marker/map-marker.ts) to read the API.

 ## MapInfoWindow

-The MapInfoWindow component wraps the [google.maps.InfoWindow class](https://developers.google.com/maps/documentation/javascript/reference/info-window#InfoWindow) from the Google Maps JavaScript API.
-The Info Window has a `options` input as well as a convenience `position` input.
-Content for the MapInfoWindow is the inner HTML of the component, and will keep the structure and css styling of any content that is put there when it is displayed as an InfoWindow on the map.
+The `MapInfoWindow` component wraps the [`google.maps.InfoWindow` class](https://developers.google.com/maps/documentation/javascript/reference/info-window#InfoWindow) from the Google Maps JavaScript API.
+The `MapInfoWindow` has a `options` input as well as a convenience `position` input.
+Content for the `MapInfoWindow` is the inner HTML of the component, and will keep the structure and css styling of any content that is put there when it is displayed as an info window on the map.

-To display the MapInfoWindow, it must be a child of a GoogleMap component, and it must have its `open` method called, so a reference to MapInfoWindow will need to be loaded using the [ViewChild decorator](https://angular.io/api/core/ViewChild).
-The `open` method accepts an MapMarker as an optional input, if you want to anchor the MapInfoWindow to a MapMarker.
+To display the `MapInfoWindow`, it must be a child of a `GoogleMap` component, and it must have its `open` method called, so a reference to `MapInfoWindow` will need to be loaded using the [`ViewChild` decorator](https://angular.io/api/core/ViewChild).
+The `open` method accepts an `MapMarker` as an optional input, if you want to anchor the `MapInfoWindow` to a `MapMarker`.

 See the [example](#example) below or the [source](./map-info-window/map-info-window.ts) to read the API.

-## Other Google Maps features

-Wrappers for other Google Maps features such as Polygons or overlays are not yet implemented, but can be used by directly accessing the google.maps.Map object on the GoogleMap component, which is sat as the `_googleMap` property.

 ## Example